 The Oregonian praises soprano Katrina Galka for her recent performances of Adina in L’elisir d’amore, exclaiming that she “looked like a young Glenn Close, projecting power over Nemorino as she thrilled with fine coloratura filigree and pure high notes.”
 In the 2017-18 season, she returns to Portland Opera to debut the role of Gilda in Rigoletto.
 She also returns to Arizona Opera as Cunegonde in Candide, Rosina in Il barbiere di Siviglia, Woglinde in Das Rheingold, and a quartet of roles in Morganelli’s Hercules vs Vampires as well as joins the Las Vegas Philharmonic for Handel’s Messiah.
 In the summer, she joins On Site Opera as Serpetta in La finta giardiniera at the Caramoor International Music Festival.
-Future seasons see her debuts as a guest artist at the Seiji Ozawa Music Academy as a guest artist, New Orleans Opera, and Opera San Jose in addition to joining the Dallas Opera roster.
+Future seasons see her debuts with the Wiener Staatsoper, the Seiji Ozawa Music Academy as a guest artist, New Orleans Opera, and Opera San Jose in addition to joining the Dallas Opera roster.
 Last season, she made role and company debuts with Atlanta Opera for Blondchen in Die Entführung aus dem Serail and at the Glimmerglass Festival as Atalanta in Xerxes.
 She also joined Arizona Opera as the First Wood Nymph in Rusalka, Clorinda in La cenerentola, and for its world premiere of Bohlmer’s The Riders of the Purple Sage and Dallas Opera as Voice I in Cuomo's Arjuna's Dilemma, presented as the company hosted the annual Opera America conference.